99 years of economic insights for Indiana

 The State of Indiana is investing in regions of the state in ways that encourage and even demand collaboration and cooperation, helping to make such regions bigger (and more economically sustainable) than the sum of their parts.
 These have been followed by significant investments by Indiana University and other universities in ways we haven't seen before, unprecedented either in monetary size or by their innovative nature.
 Other non-governmental entities are also investing, “putting skin in the game” to the extent not seen before outside of the Lilly Endowment, Inc.

 Indiana has yet to grapple with the needs of 21st-century families and the businesses who employ them.
 Currently, we follow the school time schedules of our farming forefathers, even as our work schedules and demands have dramatically shifted.
 When Indiana decides to invest (and heavily, in my recommendation) in both early childhood learning and post-high school education, we will become a magnet for family formation.
-Investment in both early (3 years and up) and later (ages 18 to 20) publicly supported eduction will ensure our children have a chance at becoming our future.
+Investment in both early (3 years and up) and later (ages 18 to 20) publicly supported education will ensure our children have a chance at becoming our future.
 Invest sufficiently at both of these critical points in a child’s life and evidence shows us that we will all reap the rewards.
 We are facing brutal competition from businesses in other states, luring away our best and brightest, our most skilled and most experienced.
 One way to offset this is to become a beacon of learning among all states.